No-Equipment Interval Workout You Can Do at Home

 Pros:

-• Maximum heart rate elevation in the smallest possible space
+• Can elevate heart rate quickly in a small space

 • Hip flexor strength training alongside cardiovascular stimulus